logicly-au/pmhc-mds-spec/doc/include/definitions.rst

 :Required: yes

 :Domain:
-  :0: Optimal
-  :1: Positive
-  :2: Limited
-  :3: Minimal
-  :4: Disengaged

-:Notes:
-  Please refer to `IAR-DST Domain 8 - Engagement and Motivation (Contextual Domain) <https://docs.iar-dst.online/en/latest/domains/domain-8.html>`_
+  :0: *Refer to the relevant IAR-DST specification* linked above
+  :1: *Refer to the relevant IAR-DST specification* linked above
+  :2: *Refer to the relevant IAR-DST specification* linked above
+  :3: *Refer to the relevant IAR-DST specification* linked above
+  :4: *Refer to the relevant IAR-DST specification* linked above

 ----------